 “The fear in the community was like something I had never seen before,” said Carol Daly, former Sacramento sheriff’s detective.
 “People were afraid wherever they went.”

-Late true crime author Michelle McNamara took it upon herself to piece the decades-long puzzle together.
-Her efforts reinvigorated cold-case investigator Paul Holes’ urge to find the man.
+Around this time, the late true crime author Michelle McNamara took it upon herself to piece the decades-long puzzle together.
+Her efforts reinvigorated the efforts of cold-case investigator Paul Holes to find the man.
 As chronicled in HBO’s documentary series I’ll Be Gone In the DarkI’ll Be Gone In the Dark.”]https://youtu.be/DTNHJETw0S8[/embed]

 “The resolution of the Golden State Killer case should be lauded for bringing closure to these investigations, but the means by which DeAngelo was identified remains troubling,” said Elizabeth Joh, law professor at the University of California, Davis.